ArthurItajahy/botlinkedin/README.md

 ```bash
 "Hi, I’m expanding my network of Python professionals and would love to connect!"
 ```
-+ Choose a number (e.g., 50) for the connection requests.
++ Choose a number from 1-100 for the connection requests.
 + Start the bot.
 It will log in, search, and send requests automatically.

 ### Notes